 Because the best interests and the well-being of the child are most important in custody battles, any history of abuse, drug use, or alcohol addiction will be considered enough reason to disqualify a parent from custodial consideration.
 Even worse, this parent may only receive supervised visits to protect the child from potential harm.

 If you and your spouse are going through a divorce and you have children, it may be best to work together to arrange a custody agreement.
-If you two cannot come to terms upon which you both agree, our Tampa child custody lawyers at Givens Givens Sparks can help.
+If you two cannot come to terms upon which you both agree, our Tampa child custody lawyers at Robert Sparks Attorneys can help.
 Call our firm today to learn more.